scorpiotea/download_yt_video/README.md

-A program wich downloads a youtube video and puts it into a folder you create.
+A program wich downloads youtube videos from a text file or links provided in command line.